Table of Contents

-Allow bulbs to cure for about 2 weeks, and then the stem and roots may be trimmed.
+Allow bulbs to cure for about two weeks, and then the stem and roots may be trimmed.

 What Temperature Should Garlic Store At?

-Garlic can be stored at room temperature for short term use, or for longer storage between 32°-50° F with moderate humidity.
+Garlic can be stored at room temperature for short-term use, or for longer storage between 32° to 50° F with moderate humidity.